Woman Gets Shocked To Find Out Why This Stray Cat Won't Eat Unless It Is In A Bag

 A mom always prioritizes her offspring’s well-being above her own

-The woman noticed that Dongsuk's actions had altered after some time.
-Only food that is wrapped in a plastic bag will be accepted by Dongsuk.
+The woman noticed that Dongsuk's behavior had changed over time.
+Dongsuk would only accept food that was wrapped in a plastic bag.

-If not, she would just stand there while the other cats ate, hungry as they might be.
+If the food was not in a bag, she would just stand there while the other cats ate, hungry as they might be.
 Kindheartedly, the woman started packing a bag of food every day just for Dongsuk.

 Dongsuk would only eat if the food was packaged in a plastic bag

 Dongsuk would take the bag and cautiously put it in her mouth before scurrying off.
-The woman was intrigued by Dongsuk's actions and decided to follow her one day as she wanted to know what the cat does with the food.
+The woman was intrigued by Dongsuk's actions and decided to follow her one day, wanting to know what the cat did with the food.

 That's when she realized that Dongsuk was bringing the food to her surviving kitten instead of consuming it herself.
 Dongsuk had given birth to five kittens a few weeks prior, but sadly, only one of them survived.